kennguyen01/food-manager/_decks/1-active-managerial-control.md

 17b.
 Asking employees to report their own actions.
 Involve workers more in the process.

 18a.
 Monitoring logs
 18b.
-Logs can become records to track progress and adjust procedures in the future.
+Written records to track progress and adjust procedures in the future.
 Keep workers accountable.

 19a.
-Planned inspection
+Planned monitoring inspection
 19b.
 Offer special incentive for workers to learn how to do their jobs well.

 20a.
-Unplanned inspection
+Unplanned monitoring inspection
 20b.
 Help you khnow if workers follow safety principles at all times.

 21a.
 What to do during inspection